 As a designer, you'll be too busy typing all those Photoshop shortcuts to notice that you may be hurting your wrists in the process.
 Turns out memory foam does wonders for the joints and this memory foam wrist rest will be perfect for keeping you clicking away happily for years to come.

 As a designer, you ain't nothing without your eyes.
 All those late nights in the studio need to be lit correctly to look after those peepers, so a light with a function to adjust brightness is a must.
-There are lots of options out there but we're particularly keen on the LAMPAT Dimmable Led Desk Lamp due to its slick and stylish design.
-With four lighting modes, your eyes will be thanking you.
+There are lots of options out there but we're particularly keen on the TaoTronics LED Desk Lamps due to the slick and stylish designs and wealth of features.
+With multiple lighting modes, your eyes will be thanking you.

 Now we're past the fundamentals of keeping you healthy and happy at your desk, it's time to get cosy.
 Whether you work in an office with temperamental uh, temperature control or you're trying to keep the bills down at home, a good blanket can make those long hours a little easier.

-If you want to get really technical, why not opt for this USB-controlled blanket?
-It features an internal heating pad with zippered access, so you can wash the blanket if you spill your tea on it.
+If you want to get really technical, why not opt for an USB-controlled blanket?
+They have multiple heating levels so you can tweak your comfort depending on how toasty (sleepy) you want to get.

 You won't be able to tuck your hands under your cosy blanket while you're busy working, so it's probably also worth investing in a heated mouse pad.
-This one comes complete with a wrist rest and a cute-as-heck cartoon design – the perfect solution if your circulation isn't great and you've had your fill of fingerless gloves.
-And there are four different colours and styles to choose from.
+This one comes complete with a wrist rest – the perfect solution if your circulation isn't great and you've had your fill of fingerless gloves.
+And there are six different colours to choose from.

 We're all partial to chucking a few things on our desk and well, never really tidying it up.
 Mess can mean a lack of concentration or inspiration but it can also make your working day a lot less comfortable.
 No one wants to bash into a bunch of pens or last week's lunch receipt when creativity strikes.
 A desk organiser is your best bet and this one from Less & More is as pretty as it is practical.
 The handmade organiser consists of two bodies of heavyweight hardwood that assemble together like a snug-fitting puzzle.